.png)

 Indulge in your own unique self-care & self-soothing activities.

 What makes YOU feel good?
 Cooking a great meal?
 Yoga?
 Watching reality TV?
 There is no judgment here.
-Pick a positive coping mechanism to soothe yourself when the Anxious Mom Mind fogs up your brain.
+Pick a positive coping mechanism to soothe yourself when the Anxious Mind fogs up your brain.
 Use that essential oil or take that nap when you need it.
 Do something each day just for you.
 It doesn’t have to be anything elaborate.
 It could be as simple as a few extra minutes in the warm shower or sharing a funny meme with your friends.

 This article was written for the family website Macaroni Kid Carlsbad and was intended to support mothers and their mental health during the Covid crisis and beyond.
-Mandy S. Chuey , LCSW is a previous contributor to Macaroni Kids Carlsbad.
-She and her publisher Erika Veduccio were featured on SD Voyager and The Coast News.